MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

 ### Known issues

-If you try to import a solution with missing parent folders, and children folders still reference these parents, you will see this error:
+If you try to import a solution with missing parent folders, and children folders still reference these parents, you'll see the error below.
+Select **Download details**  to see a detailed error message.

 ![Import a solution pane with Download details link highlighted](media/export-folders-15.PNG "Import a solution pane with Download details link highlighted")

-- Select **Download details**  to see a detailed error message.
+The download details will look something like this:

 **Log.txt**

 [{"SolutionValidationResultType":"Error","Message":"The following solution cannot be imported: MTTestSource2.
 Some dependencies are missing.
 The missing dependencies are : <MissingDependencies><MissingDependency><Required key=\"0\" type=\"msdyn_MRFolder\" solution=\"Active\" id=\"{3a309204-0f89-eb11-a812-000d3a4f7b30}\" /><Dependent key=\"1\" type=\"msdyn_MRFolder\" id=\"{e8d4da0b-0f89-eb11-a812-000d3a4f7b30}\" /></MissingDependency></MissingDependencies> , ProductUpdatesOnly : False","ErrorCode":-2147188707,"AdditionalInfo":null}]

+> [!NOTE]
-If you try to delete duplicate folders, make sure to refresh your screen after a successful deletion.
+> If you delete duplicate folders, make sure to refresh your screen after a successful deletion.